OlafZhang/countEasy/README-en.md

 2. Use the numeric keypad to input the current item's weight
 3. Click the "Next" button to save the current record and move to the next one
 4. Click the "Previous" button to return and modify previous records
 5. The top of the interface will display the total weight and item count in real-time

-## Note

-This project currently doesn't have an English language version in the application.
-If you need English language support, please submit an issue on our GitHub page.